Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 • A developmental editor may even rewrite chapter hooks or chapter titles, or make suggestions for interior artwork or images.

-• Rates for manuscript assessments are about a third less than that of developmental editing rates.
-In other words, manuscript evaluations cost 33 percent less than developmental edits.
+• Editing rates for manuscript assessments are a third to half of those for developmental editing.
+In other words, manuscript evaluations cost 33 to 50 percent less than developmental edits.

 (Click here to read about Developmental Editing or to see nonfiction developmental editing services for US authors.)